circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 **2.0**

-Automatic deployment via integrations that you might have used on CircleCI 1.0 (such as Heroku above) are not currently supported in 2.0.
+Currently, 2.0 doesn’t support automatic deployment via integrations (like the above Heroku example).

-You can write your own `deploy` manual steps as shown in the `deploy` sections of the `circle.yml` [configuration example here](/docs/2.0/configuration/).
+You can write your own manual `deploy` steps as shown in the `deploy` section of the `config.yml` [configuration example here](/docs/2.0/configuration/).

-We're working on creating more comprehensive deployment documentation for 2.0.